 Below you will find various relationships to the concept of and potential approaches for kidney yang deficiency.

-Kidney Yang Deficiency is one of many possible underlying factors from a TCM perspective for health issues, such as abnormal body temperature, acromegaly, addison's disease (adrenal insufficiency), arrhythmia (palpitations), behcet's disease, bronchitis, colon cancer, coma, congestive heart failure, dermatitis, diabetes type ii, diarrhea, dysuria (painful urination), eczema, edema, gonorrhea, gout, hepato-cirrhosis, hypercortisolism, hyperlipidemia, hypotension (low blood pressure), hypothyroidism, infertility, irritable bowel syndrome (ibs), menopause (hot flashes), miscarriages, myasthenia gravis, nephrotic syndrome, osteoporosis, pheochromocytoma, prostatitis, renal failure, rheumatoid arthritis (ra), sciatica, scleroderma, spermatorrhea, systemic lupus erythematosus (sle), ulcerative colitis among others, often involving layered combinations of issues.
+Kidney Yang Deficiency is one of many possible underlying factors from a TCM perspective for health issues such as abnormal body temperature, acromegaly, addison's disease (adrenal insufficiency), arrhythmia (palpitations), behcet's disease, bronchitis, colon cancer, coma, congestive heart failure, dermatitis, diabetes type ii, diarrhea, dysuria (painful urination), eczema, edema, gonorrhea, gout, hepato-cirrhosis, hypercortisolism, hyperlipidemia, hypotension (low blood pressure), hypothyroidism, infertility, irritable bowel syndrome (ibs), menopause (hot flashes), miscarriages, myasthenia gravis, nephrotic syndrome, osteoporosis, pheochromocytoma, prostatitis, renal failure, rheumatoid arthritis (ra), sciatica, scleroderma, spermatorrhea, systemic lupus erythematosus (sle), and/or ulcerative colitis.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, kidney yang deficiency is referenced in the following acupuncture protocol sections: